Does Psalm 65:5 have significance for us today?

 One day, a former Buddhist who had converted to Christianity asked Taylor how long people in the missionary's home country had known about the Gospel.
 Taylor somewhat reluctantly acknowledged in his homeland, people had known the saving hope of the Gospel for more than a thousand years.

 "What?" exclaimed the new Chinese Christian, "Is it possible that for hundreds of years, you have had these glad tidings and yet have only just now come to preach them to us?"

-Lamenting that his own father had fruitlessly looked for hope throughout life, the man cried out, "Why did you not come sooner?"
+Lamenting that his own father had fruitlessly looked for hope throughout life, the man cried out to Hudson Taylor, "Why did you not come sooner?"

 That question should nag at us today.
 Missions mobilizer Phil Bogosian has expressed dismay that of all the people who die each day across the world, 70,000 of them have never had the chance to hear the gospel not even once.

 The words in Psalm 65:5 about "ends of the earth" and "farthest seas" call us to look beyond our neighborhood, beyond even our own country to huge cities and remote villages elsewhere on earth where the gospel is not being preached.
 Sadly, as theologian Carl F. H. Henry wrote, "The Gospel is only good news if it gets there in time."

 Does the Psalmist speak the truth when he proclaims Yahweh (also pronounced as Jehovah) as the hope of all people on earth?
 If Psalm 65:5 is true, how can we be content with anything less than an all-out effort to tell all people on earth of the hope in God our Savior?